bdorney/CMS_GEM_Analysis_Framework/README.txt

                                         shade, or multi-colored (false).
 For paper publications this should be false;
                                         for presentations/talks this ma be true.

-                Canv_Name               string, TName of the created TCanvas.

                 Canv_N_Axis_X           int, placeholder

                 Canv_N_Axis_Y           int, placeholder

+                Canv_Name               string, TName of the created TCanvas.

+                Canv_Normalize          boolean, Only implemented for TH1F objects, if set to true all TH1F's are drawn with an integral of unity.

                 Canv_Plot_Type          string, determines the type of TObject to be plotted on the Canvas, supported types are "TGraph2D, TGraphErrors, TH1F".